frendsick/torth/docs/definitions.md

 # Definitions

-Definitions for consepts and keywords used in the documentation.
+Definitions for concepts and keywords used in the documentation.

 ## Reverse Polish Notation